 That said, I will not be publishing any more videos like this. for the foreseeable future.

-If you didn’t notice also, most of the music videos I did before this I actually danced in and people didn’t seem to be enthusiastic that much about that either.
+If you didn’t notice also, most of the music videos I did before this I danced in and people didn’t seem to be that enthusiastic about that either.

-I’ve presented this for you, I hope it’s helpful, I’d love to read your comments and your feedback.
+I’ve presented this to you, I hope it’s helpful, I’d love to read your comments and your feedback.
 As you can see, I feature comments from previous videos on here.

 I’m grateful for the chance to help you build your YouTube channel and the best way I can do that is I’m available in my Mastermind with daily video calls, join my mastermind, let’s talk and I can help you build and grow whatever it is you’re doing.

 After all, you might think well, I swear I know almost everything not to do now.
-That’s just that’s the simple version.
+It’s just that it’s the simple version.
 But all these different experiments and things that I do give me a lot of information and knowledge on what not to do, which at some point.
-You eliminate every possible thing not to do and all you’re left with is what works.
+You eliminate every possible thing you’re not doing and all you’re left with is what works.

 Thank you for reading this.
 I love you!
 You’re awesome!